 09/29/2010 Udpate: The winner of the PPC t-shirt is Danielle.
 Congratulations!

 Take the Plastic Pollution Coalition’s S.U.P.E.R.
 Hero Pledge to refuse single-use disposable plastics and/or come out to the Hooked On Plastic event at which I’ll be speaking this Thursday night, for a chance to WIN an über stylish PPC t-shirt (see pictures below.)
 I took pictures of my boobs for you, people!
 And you can participate even if you’re not in the Bay Area.

 To enter, do one of these things:

 This Thursday evening, I’ll be joining Manuel Maqueda, co-founder of the Plastic Pollution Coalition, who travelled to Midway to witness the devastating impact of plastic pollution on the island’s eco-system and albatross population that live there, and activist artist Judith Selby who creates her pieces from the plastic trash that washes up on the beach in Northern California.
-We’ll be showing clips… Read the restRead the full post.
+We’ll… Read the restRead the full post.

 Lori Wark doesn’t know how to cook.
 Well, she claims she can’t cook.

 I met Lori via Skype a few months ago working with the Plastic Pollution Coalition, and I met her in person this summer while visiting my family on the East Coast.
 We had an excellent breakfast at a local diner in Bethesda, MD, and Lori told me about the new web site she’s created, Adventures in Climate Change, and new blog, Locavore’s Dilemma.
 She’s committed to shopping her local farmers market and avoiding plastic.
 All that’s great, except she doesn’t know the difference between sauteeing and frying (I’m not sure I know the difference either) and she can’t even boil an egg without messing it up.